Team

 apaton@bousfields.ca

-Ashley is a Senior Planner with Bousfields, having worked in both the public and private sectors in Ontario and Alberta.
+Ashley is a Senior Associate with Bousfields, having worked in both the public and private sectors in Ontario and Alberta.
 She has experience preparing Due Diligence Reports, Highest and Best Use Reports, Planning Rationale Reports, Urban Design Reports, and co-ordinating the submission and approval of various planning applications throughout southern Ontario, including Official Plan Amendments, Zoning By-law Amendments, Minor Variances, Consents and Site Plan Approvals.

 She also has extensive experience assisting with Ontario Land Tribunal (formerly the Local Planning Appeal Tribunal) and Toronto Local Appeal Body appeals by conducting research, analyzing applicable planning policy, and preparing arguments for Expert Witness Statements.